Yasonna Laoly: Obstruction of justice accusation

 Indonesia Corruption Watch (ICW) in January 2020 called on President Joko Widodo to dismiss Yasonna, accusing him of obstruction of justice for giving false information on the whereabouts of PDI-P member Harun Masiku, who was declared a corruption suspect on 9 January.
 The KPK accused Harun of bribing General Elections Commission (KPU) commissioner Wahyu Setiawan, who had allegedly requested Rp900 million (US$66,000) in exchange for approving Harun to replace a deceased member of the House of Representatives.
-Wahyu was arrested in a sting operation on 8 January, but Harun remained at-large.
+Wahyu was arrested in a sting operation on 8 January, but Harun remained at large.
 Yasonna on 16 January said Harun had left Indonesia on 6 January and was still abroad—even though media group Tempo reported that Harun had returned to Indonesia on 7 January.
 The Directorate General of Immigration, which is part of Yasonna's ministry, took 15 days to admit that Harun had indeed returned on 7 January.
 Yasonna denied he had deliberately misled the public on the whereabouts of his fellow PDI-P member, saying: "I am a religious person.
 I swear to god that it was an error."
 KPK said it would examine whether Yasonna had violated Article 21 of Corruption Law No.31/1999 in conjunction with Law No.20/2001 on the Obstruction of Justice.
 President Widodo responded to the scandal by calling on ministers to be more careful when giving statements and to cross-check their information.
-In response to calls by ICW for his own resignation, Yasonna on 28 January 2020 fired Immigration Director General Ronny Sompie, blaming him for the misinformation.
+In response to calls by ICW for his resignation, Yasonna on 28 January 2020 fired Immigration Director General Ronny Sompie, blaming him for the misinformation.